-Prototype Feedback
+I Prototype Feedback

 Categorize Feedback: Working in groups students should create piles of slips of paper so that each pile is a category of feedback.
 Categories should correspond with similar needs or problems that the feedback is addressing.
 For example, several pieces of feedback might all be about the fact that the font is too small to read.
+As they categorize the feedback, they should also discuss which categories they would like to focus on and why.